Govt U-turns on Covid vaccination rule for visitors

 "Showing proof of vaccination would be cumbersome and inconvenient, and so the group's decision is that it is unnecessary," Mr Anutin told reporters.

-The first flight of Chinese visitors since the pandemic started arrived in Thailand on Monday, carrying an initial group of an expected 3,465 passengers on the first day, Mr Anutin said.
+The first flight of Chinese visitors since the pandemic started arrived at Suvarnabhumi Airport on Monday, carrying an initial group of an expected 3,465 passengers on the first day, Mr Anutin said.

 One of Asia's most popular travel destinations, the country is enjoying an influx of tourists during the first peak season since the removal last year of tight entry restrictions.